sheema-shamil/test-one/Downloads/react-hooks-react-router-programmatic-navigation-master/README.md

 All of these actions require us to use **programmatic navigation** to change the browser URL, and show the user a new page in our application, **without** making the user click on a link.

-**Note:** We have attached some files so you can see an example app in which programmatic navigation has been implemented.
-While the basic functionality is the same as what's described below, there are a number of differences for two
-reasons: 1) the code in the lesson is substantially pared down to make it easier to focus on the specific functionality being explained; and 2) the login/logout functionality is mocked in the example app so you don't need to run a server.
-We recommend that you read through the lesson first, focusing on understanding how programmatic navigation works.
-Once you've done that, feel free to start up the app and explore a (mostly) working example.

 ## The useHistory Hook